Geek Builds His Own NES Classic With A Raspberry Pi

 I've running emulators since...
 I don't know, AGES.
 Why is this "news for nerds"?

-Because Nintendo just discontinued the NES Classic (Score:2)
+Because Nintendo just discontinued the NES Classic (Score:5, Insightful)

 I was expecting something that at least looked like a NES.
 But no, it's just a Raspberry Pi stuck in a case with a couple of gamepads.
 That's a really common use for a Raspberry Pi.